kimjetwav/TIGR_PURR/docs/source/getting_started.rst

 .. note::
         In order to run pipelines on the SCC *you must be on the SCC dev node!*.

+        Also note that /KIMEL/tigrlab/ is added to the paths to our filesystem, this is necessary!

 .. note::
         Because of the unique requirements surrounding niagara usage (every job must use 40 cores/node) running our TIGRLab pipelines isn't currently supported.
 We're currently working on building infrastructure to handle these sorts of requirements.
 The documentation will be updated as soon as the ``-profile niagara`` feature is available!